 Steps to Rename User Account from Control Panel

-Though Windows 10 is slowly migrating towards the settings app, many things are still needed to be done via the good old Control Panel.
+Though Windows 10 and 11 are slowly migrating towards the PC Settings app, many things still need to be done via the good old Control Panel.
 One such thing is renaming the user account.

 - Open the start menu.